vladandreiy/OOP/README.md

 # OOP
 Various OOP applications and projects developed while learning OOP Principles

+# Auction House
+Simulation of an auction house with multithreading...

+# Toy Store
+Simulation of a toy store...

 # Laborator:
 lab01: Introduction and Basics
 lab02: Inheritance and Polymorphism